jasonkneen/RESTe/readme.md

 ### Override or add request headers

-You can use override or add new headers for each method (or endpoint) locally.
+You can override or add new headers for each method (or endpoint) locally.

 You can also use functions for those which will be executed every time this method is used from RESTe, giving you the ability to have dynamic parameters here.
 Pretty useful for `Authorization` headers using dynamic tokens persisted somewhere else for example.